eclipse-zenoh/zenoh-pico/docs/api.rst

 The Ring channel differs from FIFO in that data is overwritten if the buffer is full, but it still supports blocking and non-blocking reception of data.
 As with the FIFO channel, the handler can be dropped, resetting it to a gravestone state.

-The methods are common for all channles:
+The methods common for all channles:

 - `z_yyy_channel_xxx_new`: Constructs the send and receive ends of the `yyy` (`fifo` or `ring`) channel for items type `xxx`.
 - `z_yyy_handler_xxx_recv`: Receives an item from the channel (blocking).
 If no more items are available or the channel is dropped, the item transitions to the gravestone state.